Nurse information:

 Medication dispensed through the Clinic must be in its Original Container labeled with the student’s name, name of the medication, and administering instructions.
 The exception is Epi-pens, Rescue Inhalers and Insulin, these emergency medications can be carried by students once their Action Plan is completed.

-If your child has been prescribed any emergency medication such as an EPI-PEN (allergies), a RESCUE INHALER (asthma), insulin (diabetes or hyperglycemia), and/or glucagon (hypoglycemia), Diazepam (seizures) the following forms and medication needs to be supplied by you for the School Clinic with NO exceptions:
+If your student has been prescribed any emergency medication such as an EPI-PEN (allergies), a RESCUE INHALER (asthma), Insulin (diabetes), Glucagon (hypoglycemia), Nayzilam spray (seizures) the following forms and medication needs to be supplied by you for the School Clinic.

 - Action Plan completed by your Physician and Parent